JoaoFurtadoFreitas/ListaPonderada/lista_01.md

 c) Substituir if (a || b === 0) por if (a && b === 0)

 d) Remover completamente a verificação if (a || b === 0)

+A alternativa correta é a A, pois o erro do if consiste na sentença lógica incompleta, já que a não está sendo comparado a nada, o que gera um erro lógico.

 ______
 **3) Ao executar esse código, qual será a saída no console?
 Indique a alternativa correta e justifique sua resposta.**